BeatriceVaienti/dsml_project/README.md

 # dsml_project
-Repository for the Data Science and Machine Learning course keggle competition
+Repository for the Data Science and Machine Learning course kaggle competition